streembit/streembit.github.io/donate.md

 permalink: /donate
 ---

 Thank you, we appreciate your support.
-Your generosity helps develop Streembit.
+Your generosity helps develop Streembit and deliver the work items of the <a href="http://streemio.github.io/roadmap">roadmap</a>.
 We believe in a world in which every single human being have right to privacy and secure communication.
 Your donation will help us get there.

 -----